Timeseries

 values(copy=True, sample=0)[source]

-Return a 2-D array of shape (time, component), containing this series’ values for one sample.
+Return a 2-D array of shape (time, component), containing the series’ values for one sample.

 Parameters